tarantool/doc/doc/book/admin/vshard_admin.rst

 Replica set lock and bucket pin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A replica set lock makes a replica set invisible to the ``rebalancer``: a locked
+A replica set lock (:ref:`sharding.lock <configuration_reference_sharding_lock>`) makes a replica set invisible to the ``rebalancer``: a locked
 replica set can neither receive new buckets nor migrate its own buckets.

-A bucket pin blocks a specific bucket from migrating: a pinned bucket stays on
+A bucket pin (:ref:`vshard.storage.bucket_pin(bucket_id) <storage_api-bucket_pin>`) blocks a specific bucket from migrating: a pinned bucket stays on
-the replica set to which it is pinned, until it is unpinned.
+the replica set to which it is pinned until it is unpinned.

 Pinning all replica set buckets is not equivalent to locking a replica set.
 Even if
 you pin all buckets, a non-locked replica set can still receive new buckets.

-Replica set lock is helpful, for example, to separate a replica set from production
+A replica set lock is helpful, for example, to separate a replica set from production
 replica sets for testing, or to preserve some application metadata that must not
 be sharded for a while.
 A bucket pin is used for similar cases but in a smaller
 scope.

-By both locking a replica set and pinning all buckets, one can
+By both locking a replica set and pinning all buckets, you can
 isolate an entire replica set.

 Locked replica sets and pinned buckets affect the rebalancing algorithm as the